pstringe/Research-Development-and-Applications/Process Calculus/Typed Process Calculus Axioms.md

 title: 				Process Calculus Axioms
 tags: #metaphysics
 ---
+The process calculus is a tool for representing thought forms using a process model
 ![[Def  0.0]]
 ![[Def  0.1 Interface]]
 ![[Def  0.2 `I` Is an interface consisting of an `abstraction` or list of `abstractions`]]